cristina-gorrino/readme-generator/README.md

 ![MIT](https://img.shields.io/badge/license-MIT-brightgreen)

-It creates a template for README files
+This project creates a template for README files including a table of contents, description and information on how to collaborate and contact the developer.
+It uses npm inquirer to prompt the user to input information in the console, which is used to generate the README file.

 <a name="installation"></a>
 ## Installation